teamtomo/dynamotable/README.md

 `dynamotable` is a Python package to facilitate reading and writing of table files from the Dynamo subtomogram averaging package

 ## Features
-- Read and write table files created by Dynamo as pandas DataFrames
+- Read [table files](https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Table) created by Dynamo as pandas DataFrames
-- Support for streamlined table map file reading and writing
+- Write table files compatible with Dynamo subtomogram averaging from minimal data
+- Supports reading and writing of [table map files](https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Tomogram-table_map_file) with tables to keep track of tomogram files
+- clean API